Our Program

 -

-through reinvestment of program leadership, faculty and student alumni, and invested partners in subsequent TiDe cohorts; this may involve alumni in dyads, pods, and peer discussions;
+through reinvestment of program leadership, faculty and student alumni, and invested partners in subsequent TIDE cohorts; this may involve alumni in dyads, pods, and peer discussions

 -

-through disseminating successful strategies and resources developed in TiDE with the larger rehabilitation research community; this may involve workshops and training in academic, professional, and scientific organizations, as well as developing models that can be scaled to other career development and scientist training programs
+through disseminating successful strategies and resources developed in TIDE with the larger rehabilitation research community; this may involve workshops and training in academic, professional, and scientific organizations, as well as developing models that can be scaled to other career development and scientist training programs